surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongodb-csfle.md

 A DEK is created using a CMK and a KeyID is generated.
 The KeyId is configured with the fields in the schema.

-###Key Creation Steps
+### Key Creation Steps
-Though Mongodb mention complete steps as (here)[https://docs.mongodb.com/manual/reference/method/KeyVault.createKey/#example], stating here the same with a small twist where assuming a customer managed key exists in Azure key vault, and a data encryption key has to be created.
+Though Mongodb mentioned steps are [here](https://docs.mongodb.com/manual/reference/method/KeyVault.createKey/#example), stating the end-end steps where assuming a customer managed key exists in Azure key vault, and a data encryption key has to be created.
 Azure CLI and Mongo shell can be used for the same.

-1.  az login --service-principal --username <username> --password <password> --tenant <tenant-id>
+1.  az login --service-principal --username <username> --password <password> --tenant <tenant-id><br/>

-2. az keyvault secret show --name "<column-masterkey-name>" --vault-name "<key vault name>" This command will output a value
+2. az keyvault secret show --name "<column-masterkey-name>" --vault-name "<key vault name>"<br/>
+This command will output a value.<br/>

-3. export TEST_LOCAL_KEY= <value from above>
+3. export TEST_LOCAL_KEY= <value from above><br/>

-4. mongo --nodb --shell --eval "var TEST_LOCAL_KEY='$TEST_LOCAL_KEY'
+4. mongo --nodb --shell --eval "var TEST_LOCAL_KEY='$TEST_LOCAL_KEY'<br/>
 5. var ClientSideFieldLevelEncryptionOptions = {
   "keyVaultNamespace" : "encryption-test.__dataKeys",
   "kmsProviders" : {